spdci/standards/README.md

 **IMPORTANT NOTES:**
 1. Final release for consuming these APIs (yaml, html) are available in specs/release folder.
-2. Contribute to G2P Connect specification or DCI standards APIs through pull requests in  respective specs/src folder.
+2. Contribute to  DCI standards APIs through pull requests in  respective specs/src folder.
 3. specs/release folder files are auto generated and it's NOT recommended to edit these directly.
-4. specs/release filder API files are for final consumption by solution providers to make their services compatible with G2P Connect / DCI standards.
+4. specs/release filder API files are for final consumption by solution providers to make their services compatible with  DCI standards.

 ### Reference Links
 1. Build [Instructions](./build/build_instructions.md)